Ty-HA/MoProXSelf-EthGlobal-Cannes/README.md

 ## 🎯 Project Overview

 **ZK-Age Verify Mobile** is a Flutter application that demonstrates seamless age verification using zero-knowledge proofs.
-Users can prove they meet age requirements without revealing their actual age, combining the power of **Mopro's native mobile ZK capabilities** with **Self Protocol's identity verification**.
+Users can prove they meet age requirements without revealing their actual age, combining the power of **Mopro's native mobile ZK capabilities** with **Self Protocol's identity verification** and **on-chain verification**.

 ## 🔍 Mopro + Self Protocol Compatibility Analysis